Perfect displacement of a superconducting resonator via fast-forward scaling and its application to high-speed $R_{ZZ}$ gates in Kerr-cat qubits: Conclusions

 \section{Conclusions}

-We developed a scheme for perfect displacement of a superconducting resonator under a coherent drive by modulating the drive amplitude based on FFST.
+We developed a scheme for perfect displacement of a superconducting resonator under a\TA{n off-resonant} coherent drive by modulating the drive amplitude based on FFST.
 Furthermore, we developed a scheme combining the fast-forward and time-scaling protocols that enables perfect displacement through detuning modulation with a fixed drive amplitude.
-Finally, we applied the latter scheme to fast and high-fidelity displacement of the coupler between KPOs.
+Finally, we applied the latter scheme to fast and high-fidelity displacement of the coupler between KPOs \TA{to achieve high-speed $R_{ZZ}$ gates in Kerr-cat qubits}. \TA{We expect applications of the developed schemes to other systems that reject a resonant-drive strategy, in view of the history of the shortcuts to adiabaticity (STA); STA was first applied to simple systems, and then its applications to complex systems have been developed.}